Openvario/meta-openvario/README.md

 ```
 mkdir workdir
-repo init -u git://github.com/Openvario/ovlinux-manifest.git -b warrior
+repo init -u git://github.com/Openvario/ovlinux-manifest.git -b hardknott
 repo sync
 ```

-This will fetch the manifest file for the warrior branch.
+This will fetch the manifest file for the Hardknott branch.

 ### Starting the containerd build environment